Skip to content

 Understanding Hina Ningyo: Japan’s Girls’ Day Dolls

 Hina Ningyo are an essential thread in the fabric of Japan’s rich cultural history.
-They represent parents’ hopes for their daughters, the arrival ...
+They represent parents’ hopes for their daughters, the arrival of spring, and the deep reverence many still hold ...

 Read more